 Home to the oldest museum in the English speaking-world, the College’s fascinating collections boast an impressive array of

 artefacts.
 Amongst these collections is a rare first edition of William Shakespeare’s First Folio, often regarded as one of the

 most important piece of work in the history of English literature.

 Not only will a visit to the museum exhibit items once belonging to some of the country’s most prolific literary figures, but the College’s alumni demonstrates Stonyhurst’s rich literary heritage.
 Alumni include Sherlock Holmes creator, Sir Arthur Conan Doyle; Irish Poet and signatory of the Irish Proclamation of Independence, Joseph Mary Plunkett; and Jesuit priest and poet, Gerard Manley Hopkins.

-The Stonyhurst Literature & Film Festival will take place on Friday 16th and Saturday 17th August 2019, and aims to include a broad range of topics including crime, historical fiction and poetry, and feature literary critics and speakers covering a variety of cultural topics.
+The Stonyhurst Literature & Film Festival will take place again in 2020, and will include a broad range of topics including crime, historical fiction and poetry, and feature literary critics and speakers covering a variety of cultural topics.
 The festival will culminate with an outdoor cinema performance in the magnificent ground of the College, overlooking the stunning Ribble Valley.
 A quintessential English summers evening, sampling some of Lancashire’s finest food & drink, whilst discovering the creative and enriching pleasures of film.